Posts I owe your Request | HTTP Request Smuggling leads to Full Accounts takeover

 Escalating to Full Account takeover

 Now let’s craft our request that will be smuggled to send our malicious one.
-I will request bin to receive users traffic into my endpoint. the payload shall looks like the following:
+I will use request bin to poison the response queue and receive users responses into my endpoint.
+The payload will look like the following:

 1